 - Summer in the Pacific Northwest: The Seattle area is home to many interesting attractions and activities, including many outdoor activities.
 And the weather is awesome, with comfortable average highs in the mid-70s, average lows in the lower fifties, low dew points and relative humidities, and only occasional rain.

-Potential Summer 2017 Research Projects
+Summer 2022 Research Projects

 C. Mann: Tiling Theory